It's a nightmare!

 - Follow a nightly routine to help relax and wind down before going to bed.
 Turn off the TV at a set time and avoid stimulation.
 Make it a habit to do something relaxing but not overly stimulating before bedtime (work on a puzzle, read a magazine, brush your dog etc.).
 Then at a set time conduct your nightly hygiene routine.
 Remove your make up, brush your teeth, take a luke warm bath (avoid too hot of water as it dilates blood vessels and can make some patients more symptomatic).
 Over time this will train your body that this is what comes before sleep.
 A sleep routine is essential.

-- If you can't fall asleep within 20 minutes or don't feel drowsy, go read a magazine in a recliner or do something that is not too active or stimulating until you feel sleepier.
+- If you can't fall asleep within 20 minutes or don't feel drowsy, go read a magazine or do something that is not too active or stimulating until you feel sleepier.
 Avoid stimulation, bright lights and computer screens during this time (don’t read a stimulating book that will tempt you to keep reading).
 Then try going back to bed.